idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 ## Contact

-The MOOSE contact module provides the necessary tools for modeling mechanical contact using algorithms to enforce constraints between surfaces in the mesh, to prevent penetration and develop contact forces.
+Provides the necessary tools for modeling mechanical contact using algorithms to enforce constraints between surfaces in the mesh, to prevent penetration and develop contact forces.

 !---

+## Contact: Frictional Ironing Problem

+!media contact/ironing_gallery.mp4

+!---

 ## External PETSc Solver

-The External PETSc Solver module provides support for stand-alone native PETSc applications that to be coupled with moose-based applications.
+Provides support for stand-alone native PETSc applications that are I alto be coupled with moose-based applications.
+Is used as a general example for coupling to an external application.

 !---